rootp1/InsurSync/README.md

 ## **Contributing**

-We welcome contributions to **PrivInsure**!
+We welcome contributions to **InsureSync**!
 If you want to improve the application, feel free to fork the repository, create a branch, and submit a pull request.

 To contribute, please follow these steps: